elbart/node-memcache/README.md

 node.js memcached client
 ========================

-A pure-JavaScript Memcache library for node.
+A pure-JavaScript Memcached library for node.

 Tests
 -----

 To run the test suite, first insall <a href="http://github.com/visionmedia/expresso">expresso</a>, then run <code>make test</code>.

+If you have <a href="http://github.com/visionmedia/node-jscoverage">node-jscoverage</a> you can also <code>make test-cov</code> for coverage, but that's pretty nerdy.

 Usage